Fortress Korea car market cracks under German luxury barrage

 A free trade deal agreed last week with China excluded cars, to the relief of local automakers, staving off a potential influx of China-made German-branded vehicles and helping to preserve South Korea’s status as one of few markets where domestic automakers hold a dominant share - for now.

-In Gangnam, the epicenter of the foreign car boom, a Volkswagen store does not have enough vehicles to sell, said dealer Kim Young-chun.
+In Gangnam, the epicentre of the foreign car boom, a Volkswagen store does not have enough vehicles to sell, said dealer Kim Young-chun.

 “We are not taking orders for the popular Tiguan white version anymore because we have already secured about 70 to 80 orders at our store alone,” he said, referring to South Korea’s top-selling import, a $35,000 SUV.